 To understand how precipitation responds to a warmer climate, researchers in this study used naturally-driven changes associated with El NiƱo as a laboratory for testing their hypotheses.
 Based on 20 years of satellite observations, they found a distinct link between tropical rainfall extremes and temperature, with heavy rain events increasing during warm periods and decreasing during cold periods.
 "A warmer atmosphere contains larger amounts of moisture which boosts the intensity of heavy downpours," said Dr. Brian J. Soden, associate professor at the University of Miami Rosenstiel School of Marine & Atmospheric Science.
 The report, "Atmospheric Warming and the Amplification of Precipitation Extremes," previewed in Science Express this Thursday, August 7, and published in an upcoming issue of Science, found that both observations and models indicated an increase in heavy rainstorms in response to a warmer climate.
-However, the observed amplification of rainfall extremes was found to be substantially larger in the observations than what is predicted by current models.
+However, the observed amplification of rainfall extremes was found to be substantially larger in the observations than what is predicted by current models."Comparing observations with results from computer models improves understanding of how rainfall responds to a warming world" said Dr. Richard P. Allan, NERC advance fellow at the University of Reading's Environmental Systems Science Centre.
+"Differences can relate to deficiencies in the measurements, or the models used to predict future climatic change".
+Source: Eurekalert.

 No comments: